Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens for over a decade.

 What is a ZZ Plant?

 The ZZ plant (Zamioculcas zamiifolia) is native to tropical regions in Africa.
-It was “discovered” by Europeans in 1829, but didn’t become popular as a houseplant until the late 1990’s when Dutch nurseries began growing it for sale.
+It was “discovered” by Europeans in 1829, but didn’t become popular as a houseplant until the late 1990’s when Dutch nurseries began offering it for sale.

 ZZ plant is also known as aroid palm because it is a member of the Arum family which is also called the Aroid family.
 Aroid plants all grow from rhizomes or tubers and their flowers grow on a spadix which is surrounded by a spathe.